dosipod/SrWiki/Analog-Audio-Input-Options.md

 Model | Compatibility | Notes
 --- | --- | ---
+*MAX9814* | Good+ | Best to set the gain to 40dB.
-*INMP401* | Good | Some Chinese ones are not reliable.
+*MAX9812* | Good | Only 20dB gain, but worked OK.
 *MAX4466* | Fair | Is very sensitive to 3.3V noise and voltage dropout due to Wifi activity.
 Avoid powering your LED stripe from ESP32, as the stripe causes a lot of noise on the 3.3V/5V power lines.
-*MAX9812* | Good | Only 20dB gain, but worked OK.
+*INMP401* | Good | Some Chinese ones are not reliable.
-*MAX9814* | Good | Best to set the gain to 40dB.

 If you are using the [MAX9814](https://learn.adafruit.com/adafruit-agc-electret-microphone-amplifier-max9814/), you need to connect gain to vdd to set the gain to 40dB as the default 60db has far too much background noise.